AaronGrainer/kubernetes-devops/README.md

-# recommender-devops
+# kubernetes-devops
-Recommendation engine and pipeline in Kubernetes with Devops principles and implementation
+An end-to-end microservice kubernetes deployment pipeline with devops principles and implementation